A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 - Prepare a transition plan.
 If you’re introducing a new reporting structure, a transition plan helps your employees understand the upcoming changes, timeframes, and how they will affect them.
 Allow your employees to ask any questions they have.
 A change in company structure can create anxiety, especially if there’s the prospect of layoffs.
 This should be managed carefully and sensitively and you should seek legal advice if you’re considering making employees redundant.

 - Communicate the reporting structure.
 The key to an effective company structure is clearly communicating it.
-The best way to do this is via a visual representation, such as a flowchart.
+The best way to do this is with visual representation, such as a flowchart.
 Share this with your employees so that they can understand the reporting structure and refer to it when necessary.

 A company reporting structure outlines the flow of authority in your organization—how tasks are assigned and approved, who supervises whom, and who makes decisions.

 There’s a range of different company structures you can use, ranging from formal, vertical structures to more flexible, horizontal structures.
-The right one depends on the factors unique to your organization.
+The right one depends on the factors unique to your business.